 BRAIDED: A JOURNEY OF A THOUSAND CHALLAHS

-Finalist for the 2018 National Jewish Book Award in Women's Studies
+National Jewish Book Award Finalist (Category: Women's Studies)

 What if you could bake bread once a week, every week?
 What if the smell of fresh baking bread could turn your house into a home?
 And what if the act of making the bread―mixing and kneading, watching and waiting―could heal your heartache and your emptiness, your sense of being overwhelmed?
 It can.